-17.5% of total campus energy from renewable sources by FY2020
+10% of total campus energy from renewable sources by FY2020

-25% of total campus energy from renewable sources by FY2025.
+15% of total campus energy from renewable sources by FY2025

-End coal usage at Abbott Power Plant by 2015
+End coal usage at Abbott Power Plant as soon as financially possible

-End summer usage of coal at Abbott Power Plant by 2013.
+End summer usage of coal at Abbott Power Plant as soon as financially possible

 Strategies

-Install at least three utility-scale wind turbines on the South Campus, with a minimum of one to be installed by 2011.
+Install one utility-scale wind turbine on the South Campus

 Increase the amount of solar photovoltaic and thermal projects.

-Purchase off-site green energy if on-site renewable projects are not sufficient to meet the Illinois RPS.

-Cease all investment (beyond regular maintenance) that will enhance or increase the lifetime of the coal-fueled systems at Abbott power plant.
+Cease all investment that will significantly increase the lifetime of the coal-fueled systems at Abbott power plant.

-Commission a detailed study that examines campus energy generation and distribution systems; specifically tasked with eliminating coal use by 2015 and distributing thermal energy more efficiently (e.g. hot water distribution, regeneration, geothermal use, etc.).
+Commission a detailed study that examines campus energy generation and distribution systems; specifically tasked with eliminating coal use as soon as possible and distributing thermal energy more efficiently (e.g. hot water distribution, regeneration, geothermal use, etc.).

 Establish responsibility for searching out and coordinating grant opportunities for campus emissions and energy reductions.